circleci/circleci-docs/jekyll/_docs/ios-code-signing.md

 app using CircleCI.
 You can delete these files if you have no need for them.
 The `.p12` file is the private key for your code-signing identity.

+Now use the `sigh` tool to create a new provisioning profile.

+    $ fastlane sigh --output_path certificates

+This will create a provisioning profile (a file with the `.mobileprovision` extension) in the `certificates` directory.

-You can now upload the `.p12` file to your project on CircleCI in `Project Settings` > `iOS Code Signing`.
-When your build runs this `p12` file will be added to the `circle` keychain automatically.
+You can now upload the `.p12` and `.mobileprovision` files to your project on CircleCI in `Project Settings` > `iOS Code Signing`.

 ![The code signing section in the project settings]({{ site.baseurl }}/assets/img/docs/code-signing-settings-section.png)